 Even if the circumstances by which time or concentration may never reach an infective threshold in real life with airborne coronaviruses, the use of surgical masks for the health personnel and the general population are critical and should be mandatory for several reasons.
-The most important, the surgical masks help to reduce the Ro, to reduce the probability of infections.
-Why the masks will reduce Ro?
+The most important reason is that surgical masks help to reduce the Ro and the probability of infections.
+Why will the masks reduce Ro?
 It is simple because masks help to reduce the interaction between people and contact with contaminated areas or persons.
 For many cultures in the world, it is extremely hard to keep a social distance of 2M.
 Also, in many areas, we do not even have water to drink and less to wash hands!
 Thus, people with contaminated hands can touch their face all the time (children the most!), up to 15 times per hour [42].
 Without masks, people will talk with nearby persons with an enormous possibility of infection.
-Besides, the oldest need to go to the teller machines to get cash, or to banks or pharmacies, because they do not know how to do it in some other way, and long files are made, very crowed, with contaminated teller machines or cashiers.
-Thus, the use of surgical masks, even those made at home with a triple-layer, will help to avoid contamination until N95 masks can be acquired.
+Besides, the elderly need to go to the teller machines to get cash, or to banks or pharmacies, because they do not know how to do it differently.
+Long and crowded queues are made, perhaps in the presence of contaminated teller machines or cashiers.
+Thus, the use of surgical masks, even the home-made ones will help to avoid contamination until N95 masks can be acquired.
 This is critical and the WHO cannot ignore these facts.
-Even if the coronavirus has a magic limit at 5 μm, which is higly unlikely [43], even though the surgical masks will save lives lowering the Ro.
-On the other hand, without enough kits to test a critical proportion of the population, the masks are the only way to exit the quarantine without having a strong epidemic rebound.
-Just imagine a train or subway crowed, with millions commuting without masks.
+Even if the coronavirus would have a “magic limit” at 5 μm, which is highly unlikely [43], the surgical masks will still save lives by lowering the Ro.
+On the other hand, without enough kits to test a critical proportion of the population, the masks are the only way to exit the lockout/quarantine without having a strong rebound.
+Just imagine a crowded train or subway, with millions commuting without masks.
 The rebound would be inevitable and deadly.

 Conclusions

-Taken into account that there is not a physical barrier precluding virions inside droplets of less than 5 m, we can conclude that the airborne pathway of infection is possible in a crowded environment i the quanta for the COV-2 is high enough or the ventilation of the room deficient.
+Taken into account that there is not a physical barrier precluding virions inside droplets of less than 5 µm, we can conclude that the airborne pathway of infection is possible in a crowded environment if the quanta for the COV-2 is high enough or the ventilation of the rooms is deficient.

 It is a fact that droplets below 5 µm might remain in the air for hours.
 There is no reason to believe that particles with less than 5 µm will not have COV-2 viruses.
 The number of viruses in a particle will decrease with the droplet size up to the limit of the virus size.
-The size of the virion has an enormous effect on the viral concentration of particles.
+The size of the virion has an enormous effect on the viral concentration inside particles.
 Up to four orders of magnitude reach the difference in the number of virions between 5 and 100 μm particles.
-A different issue is whether virions in particles below 5 μm are concentrated enough or intact enough to be able to infect. viral concentration (crowded places with infected people, symptomatic or not) and time of exposure are critical variables.
-Also, the ventilation of the contaminated areas is another key factor.
+A different issue is whether virions in particles below 5 μm are concentrated enough or intact enough to be able to infect.
+Until evidence to the contrary is found, the possibility of airborne COVID-19 should be taken as a fact, to prevent further damage of this pandemic both to health workers and the community.
+Avoiding high viral concentration (crowded places with infected people, symptomatic or not) and long times of exposure are critical variables.
+Also, the ventilation of the contaminated areas is another key factor to reduce the possibility of airborne COVID-19.